LeeWannacott/image-annotation-tool/README.md

 The program reads frames/images from a video resizes the original images down into a grid.
 Allows the user to select a span of images and tag the images with text.
 A text file containing the frame numbers and tagging is produced on each press of the space bar.
-The next images fed into the grid on Space bar.
+The next frames from the video are fed into the grid on Space bar.
 ```
 Keyboard and mouse shortcuts:
 ```